ascoderu/lokole/README.rst

 by following the `Docker setup instructions <https://docs.docker.com/install/>`_ for your platform.

+After installing Docker, you can run the application stack with one command:

+.. sourcecode :: sh

+  docker-compose up --build

+There are OpenAPI specifications that document the functionality of the application and provide references to the entry points into the code (look for "some-api-name-spec.yaml" files in the repository).
+The various APIs can also be easily called via the testing console that is available by adding /ui to the end of the API's URL.

+Note that by default the application is run in a fully local mode, without leveraging any cloud services.
+For most development purposes this is fine but if you wish to set up the full end-to-end stack that leverages the same services as we use in production, keep on reading.

 The project uses Sendgrid, so to emulate a full production environment, follow these `Sendgrid setup instructions <https://sendgrid.com/free/>`_ to create a free account and take note of you API key for sending emails.